VS

 Across all battles:

-The #1 contender in the league is 'The Miseducation of Lauryn Hill.'
-Check it out on the GOAT List.
+Currently topping the charts in this fierce league is ‘The Miseducation of Lauryn Hill.’
+Check out how it's holding up on the GOAT List!